The First Two Years

 It is expected that students will ordinarily complete coursework in the term of enrollment in the course.
 For the GSAS rules regarding Incompletes, see Grade and Examination Requirements in this handbook.

 When applying, students often make quite explicit statements regarding their research interests and the faculty with whom they wish to work.
-Based on this information, students are assigned primary and secondary advisors with whom they consult from the point of initial enrollment.
+Based on this information, students are assigned a primary advisor with whom they consult from the point of initial enrollment.
 The primary advisor must approve the student’s plans of study in the first four terms and is often the chair of both the general examination and dissertation committees.
 Effecting a change of advisors typically involves conversations with both the new advisor and the original advisor.
 Once an agreement has been reached, the graduate program coordinator must be informed.
 The advisor must ordinarily be a permanent member of the department.

 Master of Arts (AM)